MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/voice-input-in-unity.md

 ## Using the microphone helper

-The Mixed Reality Toolkit on GitHub contains a microphone helper class to hint at developers if there is a usable microphone on the system.
-One use for it is where one would want to check if there is microphone on system before showing any speech interaction hints in the application.
+The Mixed Reality Toolkit on GitHub contains a microphone helper class to hint at developers if there's a usable microphone on the system.
+One use for it's where one would want to check if there's microphone on system before showing any speech interaction hints in the application.

 The microphone helper script can be found in the [Input/Scripts/Utilities folder](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/htk_release/Assets/HoloToolkit/Input/Scripts/Utilities/MicrophoneHelper.cs).
 The GitHub repo also contains a [small sample](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/htk_release/Assets/HoloToolkit-Examples/Input/Scripts/MicrophoneHelperSample.cs) demonstrating how to use the helper.